This Was The Most Diverse Fashion Month On Record — But Not By Much

 The Fashion Spot's seasonal rundown of runway diversity during Fashion Month came with some hopeful news — and some very apparent room for improvement.

-Fall '17 saw more women of color cast in shows and presentations than ever before: 27.9% — up 2.5% from the previous season, according to the latest report.
+AW17 saw more women of colour cast in shows and presentations than ever before: 27.9% — up 2.5% from the previous season, according to the latest report.
 To arrive at these figures, The Fashion Spot looked at the castings for 241 events in New York, London, Milan, and Paris.
 It found that every city, save for New York, broke its own record for diversity: 28.4% of the models that walked in London were nonwhite, as were 25.9% and 23.8% of those in Paris and Milan, respectively.
-Not to say the American fashion capital didn't make any strides in terms of inclusivity this season: According the the latest Diversity Report, every single NYFW designer cast at least one model of color this season — a first for any of the cities.
-Plus, all of the fall '17 shows highlighted by the site for their diverse casting were in the Big Apple.
-(Gypsy Sport, named #1 in terms of diversity with 87% models of color, is pictured.)
+Not to say the American fashion capital didn't make any strides in terms of inclusivity this season: According to the latest Diversity Report, every single NYFW designer cast at least one model of colour this season — a first for any of the cities.
+Plus, all of the AW17 shows highlighted by the site for their diverse casting were in the Big Apple.

 Advertisement

 There also wasn't much significant improvement in terms of body, gender, and age diversity this season.
-Overall, there were 30 plus-size model sightings on the fall '17 runways, The Fashion Spot reports.
+Overall, there were 30 plus-size model sightings on the AW17 runways, The Fashion Spot reports.
 However, that still accounts for only 0.43% of all the castings for the season.
-Plus, most of these shows (26, to be exact) were concentrated in New York; two were in Milan at Dolce & Gabbana, and the remaining two were in Paris at H&M. Meanwhile, women over 50 made up 0.29% of the lineups across Fashion Month — which is still more than in past seasons (21 for fall, versus 13 for spring), and every city had at least two older models, according to The Fashion Spot.
-Additionally, transgender models were identified by the site as the most underrepresented category on the fall '17 runways, only making up 0.17% of castings.
+Plus, most of these shows (26, to be exact) were concentrated in New York; two were in Milan at Dolce & Gabbana, and the remaining two were in Paris at H&M. Meanwhile, women over 50 made up 0.29% of the lineups across Fashion Month — which is still more than in past seasons (21 for autumn, versus 13 for spring), and every city had at least two older models, according to The Fashion Spot.
+Additionally, transgender models were identified by the site as the most underrepresented category on the AW17 catwalks, only making up 0.17% of castings.
 (That's 12 appearances total, all in New York, per The Fashion Spot.)

 Advertisement